Toward a stability theory of tame abstract elementary classes: Introduction

 The background required to read this paper is a solid knowledge of tame AECs (as presented for example in \cite{baldwinbook09}).
 Familiarity with \cite{ss-tame-jsl} would be very helpful.
 Results from the recent literature which we rely on can be used as black boxes.

 This paper was written while the author was working on a Ph.D.\ thesis under the direction of Rami Grossberg at Carnegie Mellon University and he would like to thank Professor Grossberg for his guidance and assistance in his research in general and in this work specifically.
+The author also thanks John T.\ Baldwin and the referee for valuable comments that helped improve the presentation of the paper.

 Note that at the beginning of several sections, we make global hypotheses assumed throughout the section.
 In the statement of the main results, these global hypotheses will be repeated.